Alex Call Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox's 4.31 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.33).

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (154 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (158 total, 1.3 per game).

-- Paxton makes the start for the Red Sox, his 16th of the season.
-He is 7-3 with a 3.36 ERA and 90 strikeouts through 80 1/3 innings pitched.
+- Sale (5-2) gets the starting nod for the Red Sox in his 13th start of the season.
+He has a 4.52 ERA in 63 2/3 innings pitched, with 78 strikeouts.

-- The left-hander's last time out was on Thursday against the Kansas City Royals, when he tossed 5 1/3 scoreless innings while allowing six hits.
+- In his most recent time out on Friday, the left-hander went 4 2/3 innings against the Detroit Tigers, allowing two earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.